-- On flat, lightly floured surface, roll out dough into circle, about ⅛” thick – use a 3.5” round biscuit cutter to cut out dough into circles; you should get about 16 rounds.
+- Preheat oven to 375ºF and prepare large baking sheet (or 2 medium baking sheets) with parchment paper.
+On flat, lightly floured surface, roll out dough into circle, about ⅛” thick – use a 3.5” round biscuit cutter to cut out dough into circles; you should get about 16 rounds.
 Lay out 8 circles of dough on baking sheet and 8 circles of dough on a flat surface, make 4 cuts into 8 of those rounds – these are your tops.

 - On the bottom rounds on the baking sheet, add about 1 tablespoon of the blackberry jam.
 Cover with tops and press edges together with fingers, then go around the outside and press with fork, fixing/re-shaping edges as needed.
 Place tray in freezer for 20 minutes so the pies are really chilled before baking.